Easter Baskets for Teens & Tweens | 6 Frugal Ideas

 This big set of 48-Fiskars Gel Pens is a great buy – this could be divided up into several different baskets to stretch it to the max! 🙂 And check out these cool Extreme Dot to Dot Books – I’d never heard of these before!

 For the guys – a $5 sporty watch from the drugstore or some funky Pixelated Sunglasses will do the job.

 For the girls – it’s a whole lot easier, as there are a MILLION cute and inexpensive accessories you can pick up that will delight.
 These multicolor butterfly earrings are super sparkly!

 Encourage them to read by surprising them with new books on their Kindle or an Amazon Printable Giftcard for them to spend on Kindle books.
 (You can choose some super cute Easter designs as well!)

 I got my boys The Action Bible on Kindle this year because they LOVED the free Easter Story excerpt they read earlier this year.
-(UPDATE: My 10, now 11, year old has read this Bible through at least 3 times – he loves it so much and has become SO knowledgeable about the people and stories in the Bible!)
+(UPDATE: My 10, now 11, year-old has read this Bible through at least three times – he loves it so much and has become SO knowledgeable about the people and stories in the Bible!)

 DO you have some frugal ideas for teens or tweens?
 We’d love to hear your favorite things to include as well!